enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 [warn]     case a: Reservation[Standing.type] => "Go to gate 1"
 ```

-Fortunately the type parameter SeatInfo on Reservation is not a phantom type.
+Fortunately the type parameter <code>SeatType</code> on Reservation is not a phantom type.
 It is associated with the value of seat within each Ticket (userTicket and guestTicket) of the reservation.
 To avoid the above problem we must therefore pattern match on the seats of each ticket.

 ```scala
 def guideUsersToSeat(reservation: Reservation[Seat]): String = {